 How to | Import and Export 3D Graphics

-Mathematica can import and export 3D graphics in a variety of standard formats, allowing interchange with other applications.
-As with other 3D graphics in Mathematica, imported 3D graphics can be rotated and zoomed in and out, using a mouse or other input device.
+The Wolfram Language can import and export 3D graphics in a variety of standard formats, allowing interchange with other applications.
+As with other 3D graphics in the Wolfram Language, imported 3D graphics can be rotated and zoomed in and out, using a mouse or other input device.

-Mathematica supports many popular file formats for 3D graphics, including the CAD-related "DXF" and LightWave 3D "LWO".
-As with other 3D graphics in Mathematica, these imported files can be rotated with a mouse or other input device.
+The Wolfram Language supports many popular file formats for 3D graphics, including the CAD-related "DXF" and LightWave 3D "LWO".
+As with other 3D graphics in the Wolfram Language, these imported files can be rotated with a mouse or other input device.

 Import a DXF example file, rendering it as a Graphics3D object:

 Import an LWO example file:

 The Wolfram Language also allows you to export 3D graphics for use in other programs.

 Create a plot in 3D and then export it:

 Create a 3D contour plot and export it: